hrntsm/Mice/README.md

 Simple structural analysis components for Grasshopper.
 Response analysis for 1 DOF and stress analysis for simple beams are available.

+Response analysis is an experimental feature.

 ## Install

-1. Download HoaryFox.gha file from [food4rhino](https://www.food4rhino.com/app/Mice) or [release page](https://github.com/hrntsm/Mice/releases)
+1. Download Mice.gha file from [food4rhino](https://www.food4rhino.com/app/Mice) or [release page](https://github.com/hrntsm/Mice/releases)
 2. In Grasshopper, choose File > Special Folders > Components folder.
 Save the gha file there.
 3. Right-click the file > Properties > make sure there is no "blocked" text
 4. Restart Rhino and Grasshopper